Constructing Witnesses for Lower Bounds on Behavioural Distances: Constructing formulas from proofs

 \subparagraph*{Size of constructed formulas} As discussed in the introduction, our constructions together yield an algorithm going from an approximation \(\Gamma^i(\bot)(x,y)\) of the behavioural distance of states, via a proof tree, to a formula \(\varphi_{xy}\).
 This is an alternative to the construction given as an algorithm in~\cite[Sec.~7]{DBLP:conf/fossacs/RadyB23}.
 In the worst case, this procedure will yield formulas whose size is exponential in the size of the corresponding LMC and the depth \(i\) of the approximation.
 We thus achieve the same asymptotic size complexity as the construction of \emph{op.\ cit.}, however there are large classes of examples for which the optimisations in our proof system lead to smaller formulas (when counting the total number of connectives).
 The first example, taken from \emph{op.\ cit.}, will show a notable improvement in size, and will allow us to discuss the shapes of LMCs leading to these improvements.
 Our final example applies to an LMC modelling random walks on the natural numbers.
 This is an infinite state example, which we are still able to capture as it is finitely branching. \begin{example} We will compare the size of formulas obtained via our construction with those obtained in an example of~\cite[Sec.~5]{DBLP:conf/fossacs/RadyB23}.
-The LMC involved can be represented as follows: It can be computed that \(\Gamma^3(\bot)(x_0,y_0) = \frac{1}{8}\).
-A proof of this given by the construction contained in \cref{thm:approxcomp} for the map \(h_0 \colon x_1, y_1 \mapsto 0, x_2, y_2 \mapsto 1\) is as follows:
+The LMC involved can be represented as follows: